-The Canadian Hemlock is one of my all time favorite upright evergreens.
+The Canadian Hemlock is one of my all-time favorite upright evergreens.
 I use them in many of the landscapes that I do, including my own.

-In the foreground of the above photo you can see two Gold Thread Cypress.
+In the foreground of the above photo, you can see two Gold Thread Cypress.
 I often use the Canadian Hemlocks on a corner as I have done here, then accent the evergreen Hemlock with the brilliant yellow Gold Thread Cypress.

-Using the additional evergreens around the back of the Hemlock also provides an evergreen back drop for the Gold thread from different angles and really makes them stand out, but still not over the top with the yellow color.
+Using the additional evergreens around the back of the Hemlock also provides an evergreen backdrop for the Gold thread from different angles and really makes them stand out, but still not over the top with the yellow color.

-How to Trim Canadian Hemlock.
+How to Trim Canadian Hemlock

-I took these two photos on July 17th.
+I took these two photos a few years ago on July 17th.
 As you can see this tree has some new growth that gives it a soft, feathery look.
-This tree has not be trimmed since last fall, maybe late last summer.
+This tree has not been trimmed since last fall, maybe late last summer.

 When I trim it I use regular, manual hedge shears and all I do is tighten it up.
 Each time that I trim it, it gets a little tighter and eventually, over a period of years it gets so tight you can’t even get your fist inside of the plant.

 As a side note, I trim Rhododendrons the same way and they get just as tight!
 Nice and full.

 Left untrimmed the Canadian Hemlock looks great for the first year or so, but what happens is the same thing that happens with all plants that are left un-pruned.